ildeagr/bankapp/README.md

     - Check if the email or phoneNumber already exists.

-- **User Login**: Implement a login mechanism using either an email or account number along with a password.
+- **User Login**: A login mechanism is implemented using an email or account number along with a password.
 After successful authentication, the system should return a JWT token, which will be used for all protected endpoints.

     Request body:
     ```json
     {